tariqdaouda/Mariana/README.rst

   i = Input(2, 'inp')
   h = Hidden(4, activation = tt.tanh)
   o = SoftmaxClassifier(2, learningScenario = ls, costObject = cost, name = "out")
-  #

   #this is our network ">" serves to connect layers together
   mlp = i > h > o
   preceptron = i > o

-  #then it's simply a metter of calling
+  #then it's simply a matter of calling
   #here "out" is the name of the output layer and "inp" the name of the input layer
   #Mariana networks can have several inputs/outputs. "target" is simply the target
   mlp.train("out", inp = [ self.xor_ins[ ii ] ], target = [ self.xor_outs[ ii ] ] )

 You can also call mlp.test, mlp.propagate, mlp.classify.
-For more examples please have a look at the tests.
+For more examples please have a look at the tests. and

 Saving and resuming training
 ============================